Treating bipolar disorder

-Treatments for bipolar disorder aim to reduce the severity and frequency of the episodes of depression and mania that characterise bipolar disorder.
-In doing so, a person can live life as normally as possible.
+Treatments aim to reduce the number and severity of the episodes of depression and mania that characterise bipolar disorder.
+In doing so, a person can live as normal a life as possible.

 Treatment options for bipolar disorder

-If they are not treated, episodes of bipolar-related mania can last for 3-6 months.
-Episodes of depression tend to last longer, for 6-12 months.
+If a person is not treated, episodes of bipolar-related mania can last for between 3 and 6 months.
+Episodes of depression tend to last longer, between 6 and 12 months.

 Most people with bipolar disorder can be treated using a combination of different treatments.
-The treatment may include one or more of the following:
+These can include one or more of the following: